FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ![](../../../images/articles/group_deploy_case/1.png)

 Because the official tutorial is on a machine with nodes 1,2。If it is divided, there is actually no difference between 1,2。Because it is on two machines, there will be no port conflict。If the port is not opened, an error may be reported.
-We recommend that you whitelist the two computers.。For more information, please refer to: [Port opening for FSICO BCOS multi-machine deployment](https://blog.csdn.net/xiaoyue2019/article/details/107401334)
+We recommend that you whitelist the two computers。For more information, please refer to: [Port opening for FSICO BCOS multi-machine deployment](https://blog.csdn.net/xiaoyue2019/article/details/107401334)

 |机构|Node|rpc port|channel port|p2p port|
 |---|---|---|---|---|